-Friends Room, Hellenic Centre
+Friends Room, Hellenic Centre / London

 The photographic work proposed here by Jean-Paul Matifat is based on wandering and tracking.
 It accepts a singular object that the artist calls "Mirrors Worlds."
 The "Mirror Worlds" convex mirrors are big, about 60 cm large, round or rectangular, attached to walls or hung from poles.
 They are present at the crossroads, on the premises of passages and property entrances.
 They are easily identifiable and they are often installed on panels, striped black and white.
 These "Mirrors-worlds" could be similar to large urban mirrors which would be used to compensate for blind spots.
 These objects are intended to be practical and rational as threshold points and blind spots in the landscape.
 In reality however, they reveal signs of power, control and monitoring.